Vancouver School of Theology

 Diploma in Ministry is designed to allow persons holding an academic degree in theology to achieve equivalency to a Master of Divinity degree in order to quality as candidates for ordination.
 The requirements for the diploma should normally be completed in one calendar year beginning in mid-April.
 Academic requirements include: a unit of Supervised Pastoral Education (April-June); a Supervised Field Education Internship of 26 weeks at 20 hours per week (September – April); and four or more courses chosen in order to fill gaps in the student’s previous education.

-Master of Divinity is a three-year academic program (30 courses) intended primarily for persons training for ordained ministry.
-The program is designed as a process of theological, personal, and vocational formation, together with the development of professional competencies.
+Master of Divinity is a three-year academic program (30 credits) intended primarily for persons training for ordained ministry.
+The program is designed to offer students theological, personal, and vocational formation, as well as to develop professional competencies.
+The MDiv requires a minimum of two semesters of full-time, in-person study, while the remainder of the degree can be completed part-time and/or at a distance.

-Field Education is an important component, including a year-long placement requirement of 10 hours per week (September to April), and a summer internship usually lasting a minimum of three months full time placement.
+Field Education is an important component, including two year-long placements of ten hours per week (September to April) and a summer internship usually lasting a minimum of three months full-time.

 Master in Divinity is a three-year (90 cr.) graduate program, requiring a B.A. or equivalent for admission but no prior theological training.
 Its purpose is to provide students a general theological education and a professional formation in preparation for ordained and lay ministries and general pastoral leadership in Christian communities and other faith-based agencies serving the wider society.
 Students in the Anglican Studies stream of the M.Div. will follow compulsory courses in theology, including two with particular Anglican focus.
 While the program may be completed on a part-time basis, students are required to register full-time for at least one year with a view to the integration of academic study, supervised field experience, and personal formation.